bsorav/superopt-project/README.md

 #### Local allocation programming patterns benchmark suite (`localmem-tests`) {#localmem}

  - The `localmem-tests` directory contains the 18 benchmarks
-   - 17 of them are from table 3 of the paper and contain one C function each.
-   - 1 new benchmark, `vilN`, is included to address scalability questions raised by the reviewers.
-     - This benchmarks contains 4 functions: `vil1`, `vil2`, `vil3`, `vil4`
- - The benchmarks are compiled using three compilers -- GCC, Clang/LLVM, and ICC -- at O3 optimization level with vectorization disabled through compiler flags and `#pragma`.
+ - The benchmarks are compiled using three compilers -- GCC, Clang/LLVM, and ICC -- at O3 optimization level with vectorization disabled through compiler flags (and, if required, `#pragma` directives).

 #### Vectorization benchmark suite (`TSVC_prior_work_globals` and `TSVC_prior_work_locals`) {#tsvc}